ajay7676/node-tinder/README.md

 => Create routes for all api & grouping
 => create routes  Like (authRouter,profileRoute ,requestsRouter )
-=> Move all api from app.js to routes according to route => Import All express Router , we difine in routes folder like   (authRouter,profileRoute ,requestsRouter )
+=> Move all api from app.js to routes according to route => Import All express Router in app.js , we difine in routes folder like   (authRouter,profileRoute ,requestsRouter )